Battle of Iñaquito: Preliminary movements

-The Armies
+Forces

 The Valley of Iñaquito is about 4 km long and it adorns a lagoon on whose shores colorful birds frolic.

 At a height that slightly dominates the Valley, Gonzalo Pizarro rallied his troops.
 He had about 700 men; of these 200 carried muskets and 150 rode horses.
 His Maestre de Campo, in the absence of Francisco de Carvajal, was Pedro de Puelles.
 One the leaders of the cavalry was Benito Suárez de Carbajal.
 They were accompanied by the judge Vásquez de Cepeda.
 Pizarro gave a fiery speech, whose final phrases were: "Gentlemen, to fight a defend your freedom, life and property."

 Viceroy Blasco Núñez Vela's forces made up just over 400 men.
 His cavalry was almost the same in number as his adversary (some 140 men).
 Juan Cabrera was his Maestre de Campo, and for the captains of the musketeers and the pikeman: Sancho Sánchez Dávila, Francisco Hernández Girón, Pedro de Heredia y Rodrigo Núñez de Bonilla.
 The cavalry was divided into two squadrons: the viceroy took command of the major part, and the other he gave command to his captains Sebastián de Benalcázar, Pedro de Bazán y Hernando de Cepeda (Cepeda was the cousin of Santa Teresa de Jesús).
 Among them, intending to fight as a soldier, was the judge Juan Álvarez.

 The Viceroy also delivered a moving speech, promising to be the first to break his spear against the enemy and finished with the dramatic words: "That God is the cause, God is the cause, God is the cause."
 The viceroy also wore an uncu, an indigenous cotton shirt, that covered his armor and his badges.
 Some said that this was to avoid enemy fire, and others said that it was to fight with more humility, as one of the soldiers.